prof-rossetti/intro-to-python/notes/python/packages/sendgrid.md

 ### Email Templates

 An alternative way to compile the email content is to use a "dynamic email template" whereby we'll specify some common HTML structure that will apply to all emails, and pass specific data to populate the template for each specific email.
-Let's try sending a simple receipt via template:
+Let's try sending a simple receipt via template.

 ![](/img/notes/python/packages/sendgrid/receipt-screenshot.png)